-Note 7 - Long-Term Liability with Related Party
+Note 8 - Long-Term Liabilities

 On October 20, 2020, Mater Academy, Inc., entered into a lease and security agreement with Mater Academy Foundation Inc., through June 30, 2056, with two options to renew of five additional years each.
-This agreement calls for rent at a rate of \$1,250 per full-time student equivalent with a minimum enrollment of 2,080 students per year.
+This agreement calls for rent at a rate of \$1,250 per full-time student equivalent with a minimum enrollment of 480 students per year.
 Annual payments under this agreement are adjusted annually based on the Consumer Price Index (CPI) plus additional property costs including repairs, maintenance, and insurance.
-Mater Academy Foundation, Inc. is a not-for-profit supporting organization of Mater Academy, Inc., under Section 509(a)(3) of the Internal Revenue Code.
+Mater Academy Foundation, Inc., is a not-for-profit supporting organization of Mater Academy, Inc. under Section 509(a)(3) of the Internal Revenue Code.
+Under the agreement, Mater Academy, Inc., must meet certain requirements and covenants including maintaining a "Fixed Charges Coverage Ratio" of not less than 1.10 to 1.00 and in addition, it grants a valid first lien on pledge revenues, which includes all funds related to the School.
 All of the School's revenues (except for revenues restricted or assigned for specific programs) are pledged to the lease and security agreement for the outstanding principal and interest balance until maturity.
 The revenues pledged during the school year ended June 30, 2024, exceeded the required principal and interest for that period.